Nicholas-Gilman.jpg

 Frango!
 Tasca & Asador Lusitano: Down home Portuguese cooking in Polanco

 Oporto, Portugal, 1984.
 We stroll along the forlorn, misty port past desolate docks, our shadows thrown long by dim streetlights.
 From afar I hear faint strains of a voice singing an achingly sad fado.
-Round the bend, an arched window reflects a warm glow; there's laughter and merriment within.
+Around the bend, an arched window reflects a warm glow; there's laughter and merriment within.
 “That’s it!” my partner exclaims, relieved.
 We'd been searching for a tasca, a simple eatery described by our hotelkeeper.
 Inside, a local family, perhaps fishermen by trade, was dining on an enormous plate of bacalhau (the Portuguese spelling for salt cod) accompanied by greens, carrots, onions, lots of olive oil, a huge crusty country bread and pitchers of fresh vinho verde.
 This tableau – and the wonderful meal that followed - stayed with me and became an iconic memory of what was then a simple and poor country.
 It would be many years before I returned, this time to a different Portugal, one discovered by tourists and considerably more affluent and globalized.

 Portuguese cuisine is not well known outside the mother country.
 The cooking of Portugal is unpretentious and relatively uncomplicated—as is generally the case with Iberian culinary traditions.
 It’s about skilled combinations of a few high-quality ingredients.
 Lots of fish and seafood, including the aforementioned bacalhau, chicken, pork, fresh greens, aromatic olive oil - all of these are adroitly utilized.
 The breads and wines can be great.